Powerlearnproject/se-assignment-2-introduction-to-software-engineering-andanje1/README.md

 Questions:
 Define Software Engineering:
+ It is the systematic application of engineering principles, methods and tools to the development and maintenance of high-quality software systems

 What is software engineering, and how does it differ from traditional programming?
 Software engineering differs from traditional programming in that:
 a)	It encompasses a broader scope, including requirements analysis, design, development, testing, and maintenance, whereas traditional programming focuses mainly on coding.